 You can prevent your cat from chewing on plants by misting the leaves then sprinkling them with cayenne pepper.
 You might also want to consider planting a container of grass (regular grass, not the drug) for your cat.
 If your cats are digging in your pots, go to your local hobby/craft store and buy a few pieces of plastic needlepoint canvas.
-Trim it to the shape of the pot, cut a slit in it and then a hole in the center for the plant.
-Rest it on top of the soil and your cat will be unable to dig.
+Trim it to the pot's shape, cut a slit in it, and then a hole in the center for the plant.
+Rest it on top of the soil, and your cat will be unable to dig.

-Of course, it’s impossible for you to prevent your cat coming into contact with hazardous plants in neighboring gardens but you can make a note of any toxic plants in their gardens.
+Of course, you can’t prevent your cat from coming into contact with hazardous plants in neighboring gardens, but you can note any toxic plants in their gardens.
 After gardening, ensure hedge clippings or uprooted plants are tidied up.
 Bulbs, rhizomes, and the roots can be the most hazardous parts of some plants.